-Information shared by a mentee, or about a mentee is confidential, except for the following:
+Information shared by a mentee is confidential, except for the following:

-- Mentee is the victim of physical, sexual or emotional abuse. - Mentee intends to hurt him/herself or someone else. - Mentee is involved in any illegal activity.
+- Mentee is the victim of physical, sexual or emotional abuse. - Mentee intends to hurt him/herself or someone else. - Mentee is involved in any illegal activity. - Texas law requires that any person suspecting that a child has been abused or neglected must immediately make a report.
+If there is an emergency, call 911 and then call the DFPS Texas Abuse Hotline at 1-800-252-5400.
+You can also make a report online at www.txabusehotline.org.

-Note: Contact your KEYS campus liaison immediately if you suspect your mentee is in danger of any of these listed above.
+Note: Contact your KEYS Campus Liaison immediately if you suspect your mentee is in danger of any of these listed above.